mbernste/mbernste.github.io/_posts/cell_types_states_and_ontologies.md

 Lastly, there is the question of how to handle diseased cells.
 Is a neuron that is no longer able to perform its function still a neuron?
 Do we call a "diseased" neuron to be its own cell state?
 What criteria do we use to label a cell as a diseased cell?

-In this post, I will convey a comprehensive perspective on the cell type mapping task that will attempt to answer these questions and provide a mental framework for thinking about cell types, cell states, and what it means to "catalogue" a cell type.
+There is not yet an agreement in the scientific community on how to answer these questions.
+Nonetheless, in this post, I will convey a perspective, which combines many existing ideas in the field, that will attempt to answer them.
+This perspective is a mental framework for thinking about cell types, cell states, and what it means to "catalogue" a cell type.

 The cell state space
 -------------------

-First, let's talk about what

-The cell state space
+First, let's get the obvious out of the way: the concept of "cell type" is man made.
+Nature does not create categories, rather, we create categories in our minds.
+They are fundamental building blocks in our mental processing.
+Rather, in nature, there are _only cell states_.
+That is, every cell simply exists in a certain configuration.
+It is expressing certain genes.
+It is comprised of certain proteins.
+It's genome is chemically and spatially configured in a specific way.
+Moreover, cells _change_ their state over time.
+A cell is in a constant state of flux as it goes about its function and responds to external stimuli.

+Thus, we can simplify this concept by thinking about the cell **state space**.
+In computer science parlance, the cell state space can be thought about as an autamata.
+It exists in a state at a specific time, and over time it _transitions_ to new states according.
+If these states are finite (or [countable]()), one can view the state space as a [graph]() in which nodes in the graph are states and edges are transitions between states.
+This is depicted in the figure below:

+In reality, the state space is continuous, but for the purposes of this discussion, we will use the simplification that the state space is discrete and can be represented by a graph.

+A cell type is a subset of states
 -------------------